DizzyHSlightlyVoided/DieFledermaus/Class Reference.md

 --------------------------------------------------

 ## `MausEncryptionFormat.None = 0`
-The Die Fledermaus stream is not encrypted.
+The DieFledermaus stream is not encrypted.

 --------------------------------------------------

 ## `MausEncryptionFormat.Aes = 1`
-The Die Fledermaus stream is encrypted using the Advanced Encryption Standard algorithm.
+The DieFledermaus stream is encrypted using the Advanced Encryption Standard algorithm.